GreenDelta/openLCA2-manual/src/allocation.md

 There are three allocation by partitioning methods in openLCA:

--   Physical allocation: partitioning based on the physical relationships between the products in terms of, for example, mass.
+-   **Physical allocation**: partitioning based on the physical relationships between the products in terms of, for example, mass.

--   Causal allocation: partitioning based on assumptions or former research on the relative impact of different products.
+-   **Causal allocation**: partitioning based on assumptions or former research on the relative impact of different products.

--   Economic allocation: partitioning based on the economic (cost or revenue) relationships between products.
+-   **Economic allocation**: partitioning based on the economic (cost or revenue) relationships between products.
 Consequently, an economic property in terms of cost/revenue has to be added for this to be applicable.

+Moreover, we also provide the following technical solutions:

+-   **As defined in processes**: this option will perform allocation according to the method used in each individual process along the supply chain.

+- **None**: if none is selected, no allocation will be applied, even for multifunctional processes.

 Below is an example illustrating how the three different methods are applied in openLCA.
 In this example, 1 kg of wood and 0.3 kg of bark are produced from 1 kg of saw log (measured as solid wood under bark).